garylirocks/quickrefs/azure-active-directory.markdown

 ## Users

-- Two user types: Member and Guest
+- User types:
+  - Member (could be defined in this AAD, another ADD, or synced from on-prem AD)
+  - Guest (accounts from other cloud providers)
-- Users with User Administrator or Global Administrator role can create new users
+- Users with Global Administrator or User Administrator role can create new users
 - When you delete an account, the account remains in suspended state for 30 days
+- Users can also be added to Azure AD through Microsoft 365 Admin Center, Microsoft Intune admin console, and the CLI

+## Groups

+- Two types
+  - Security groups: for RBAC
+  - Microsoft 365: giving members access to shared mailbox, calendar, files, etc
+- Adding group members
+  - Assigned
+  - Dynamic User
+  - Dynamic Device: based ond devices' attributes

+## Administrative Units

+- To restrict administrative scope in organizations that are made up of independent divisions, such as School of Business and School of Engineering in a University
+- Apply scope only to management permissions

 ## Providing identities to services